ArnaoutLab/sentropy/README.md

 # Command-line usage
-The `greylock` package can also be used from the command line as a module (via `python -m`).
-To illustrate using `greylock` this way, we re-use again the example with counts_2b_1 and S_2b, now with counts_2b_1 also saved as a csv file (note again `index=False`):
+The `sentropy` package can also be used from the command line as a module (via `python -m`).
+To illustrate using `sentropy` this way, we re-use again the example with counts_2b_1 and S_2b, now with counts_2b_1 also saved as a csv file (note again `index=False`):
 ```python
 counts_2b_1.to_csv("counts_2b_1.csv", index=False)
 ```

 Then from the command line:

-`python -m greylock -i counts_2b_1.csv -s S_2b.csv -v 0 1 inf`
+`python -m sentropy -i counts_2b_1.csv -s S_2b.csv -v 0 1 inf`

 The output is a table with all the diversity indices for q=0, 1, and ∞.
 Note that while .csv or .tsv are acceptable as input, the output is always tab-delimited.
 The input filepath (`-i`) and the similarity matrix filepath (`-s`) can be URLs to data files hosted on the web.
 Also note that values of $q>100$ are all calculated as $q=\infty$.

 For further options, consult the help:

-`python -m greylock -h`
+`python -m sentropy -h`

 # Applications

-For applications of the `greylock` package to various fields (immunomics, metagenomics, medical imaging and pathology), we refer to the Jupyter notebooks below:
+For applications of the `sentropy` package to various fields (immunomics, metagenomics, medical imaging and pathology), we refer to the Jupyter notebooks below:

 - [Immunomics](https://github.com/ArnaoutLab/diversity_notebooks_and_data/blob/main/immunomics/immunomics_fig3.ipynb)
 - [Metagenomics](https://github.com/ArnaoutLab/diversity_notebooks_and_data/blob/main/metagenomics/metagenomics_figs4-5.ipynb)